z-shell/zsh-diff-so-fancy/docs/README.md

   Use Unicode line-drawing characters for file headers (disable if your terminal cannot display them).
 - **rulerWidth** (int, default: full width)
   Set a fixed width for the file header separator.

+### Plugin Details

+- Both `fancy-diff` and `git-dsf` use the `--patch` flag with `diff-so-fancy` to preserve the original diff format in the output, which is useful for interoperability with tools that parse diff output.
+- The plugin follows the [Zsh Plugin Standard](https://wiki.zshell.dev/community/zsh_plugin_standard) and provides an unload function for plugin managers that support unloading.
+- The plugin checks if `diff-so-fancy` is installed and provides a helpful warning if it's not found.

 ### Installation with [Zi](https://github.com/z-shell/zi)